Barisource/minecraft/README.md

 The number to the right represents how far forward or backward (north or south) a location is.
 This number is referred to as the “Z coordinate.”
 The Z coordinate increases as you move toward the south.

-Coordinates are sometimes written out by hand between opening and closing parentheses "(" and ")" when doing math or trying to indicate to another person that you are talking about a coordinate.
+Coordinates are sometimes written out by hand between opening and closing parentheses "(" and ")" when doing math or trying to indicate to another person that you are using coordinates to specify a location.
 If you have learned about the idea of coordinates in a math class, you will probably have seen something like this betwore.
 Minecraft doesn't understand this however and just wants to see three numbers with spaces between them.

 <h3>Negative, Zero, and Positive Coordinates</h3>